fosszil/koway/README.md

 - Search routes by number, origin, or destination.
 - View each route's ordered stop list.

-Koway currently uses local route data.
-It does not provide live tracking, schedules, maps, or estimated arrival times yet.
+The current app is focused on fast route discovery from local route data.
+Upcoming work includes map-based exploration, schedules, estimated arrival times, and live vehicle tracking when reliable transit data is available.

 ## Getting Started